pudly/schmopera-hugo/content/articles/boston-baroque-s-louisa-muller-on-amadigi.md

 **AF:** And also, it looks like it's going to be pretty close to the action.

-LM: Yeah, really close.
+**LM:** Yeah, really close.

-Arturo Fernandez:

-So I see that you've sort of created a kind of proscenium here, but I know that this is technically a

-recording studio for broadcast, right?
+**AF:** So I see that you've sort of created a kind of proscenium here, but I know that this is technically a recording studio for broadcast, right?

-This transcript was exported on Apr 15, 2022 - view latest version here.

-Amadigi Interview (Completed 04/15/22)

-Transcript by Rev.com

-Page 2 of 2

-Louisa Muller:

-Yeah.
+**LM:** Yeah.
 Television studio.

-Arturo Fernandez:

-How do you pull that together in a space like this and what are some considerations that you have to do

-for sound and staging and all that?
+**AF:** How do you pull that together in a space like this and what are some considerations that you have to do for sound and staging and all that?

-Louisa Muller:

-Well, we're lucky because we're coming at the end of Boston Baroque's whole season that has been in

-this space and so everyone's become really an expert on how to use this space, which is amazing.
-I think

-the sound is a very special thing and we have a great sound engineer to help us with that.
-But also, I

-mean, there's capabilities that this space has.
-It already has this whole lighting grid with so many

-instruments in it already in place.
+**LM:** Well, we're lucky because we're coming at the end of Boston Baroque's whole season that has been in this space and so everyone's become really an expert on how to use this space, which is amazing.
+I think the sound is a very special thing and we have a great sound engineer to help us with that.
+But also, I mean, there's capabilities that this space has.
+It already has this whole lighting grid with so many instruments in it already in place.
 It has the capability of closing off with the black curtains.
-It already has

-sort of a lot of benefits.
-A lot of things that are built into the space and then we sorted out how we were

-using it.
-They've been having some version of this stage for all their concerts that they have, but we've

-expanded it quite a bit and added space all around the orchestra.
+It already has sort of a lot of benefits.
+A lot of things that are built into the space and then we sorted out how we were using it.
+They've been having some version of this stage for all their concerts that they have, but we've expanded it quite a bit and added space all around the orchestra.

-Arturo Fernandez:

-I imagine that would help a lot with people just trying to move around \[the orchestra\] if it actually calls
+**AF:** I imagine that would help a lot with people just trying to move around \[the orchestra\] if it actually calls for it.

-for it.

-Louisa Muller:

-Yeah, exactly.
+**LM:** Yeah, exactly.

 <figure data-type="image">{{% md %}}{{% /md %}}